How to Find a Wholesaler for Your Retail Business

 One suggestion is to search for your products according to their North American Industry Classification System (NAICS) code.
 This code is assigned to products and is included in these professional directories.
 Sometimes manufacturers and suppliers list their products by the NAICS code, making it easier to find your product manufacturers and suppliers.

-Before you visit, call your local library to ensure that the right person will be available to assist you when you get there.
+Before you visit, call your local library to ensure the right person will be available to assist you when you get there.
 Some librarians are more experienced than others, and finding one who knows how to conduct business research could help tremendously.

 7. Ask for Referrals From Local Business Networks